LionCraft08/Downloads/LionVelocity/info.md

 # LionVelocity
 is a velocity plugin that provides basic functions allowing vanilla-style player management for the whole network. <br>
-| This description is outdated.
-Look [here](https://github.com/LionCraft08/LionVelocity/blob/master/README.md) for an updated version
+> <strong>This description is outdated.
+Look [here](https://github.com/LionCraft08/LionVelocity/blob/master/README.md) for an updated version</strong>

 # Features
 <details><summary>